New walks in 2020 are plentiful

 In the warmth of Somerset House, it was fun to experience a relaxing pod, they are displayed in the foyer you can sit in there for 20 minutes listening to tranquil sounds.
 I had no trouble getting into that.

-Coming up at somerset house.
+Coming up at Somerset house.

-SKY WATCHING.
 This is something I will get round to one of these days.
 A lot of the activities are during the week, in the Brighton/Lewes area.
 If you have the time, well worth a visit.

 Moongazing on the i360 on 9 February.